Assignment #4: Three’s Company

 Let’s gently analyze the total work done by the algorithm.

 a.
 How many messages do your mappers output?
 Assuming the Hadoop runtime has to sort these messages how much total work does the algorithm do (in Big-O notation)?
-You should assume that there are n friends list each of length O(n).
+You should assume that there are n friends list each of which are of length O(n).

 b.
 How does this compare with the performance of serial implementations linked here?
 Describe the tradeoff between complexity and parallelism (Note: it is more reasonable to compare your implementation with the naive O(n3) algorithm than the optimized O(n2.37) algorithm.)